 What to bring to Mardi Gras?
 Is this your first trip and you don’t know what to expect?
 Expect anything and everything that you’ve never even imagined.
 These are just MY opinions, taken from many Mardi Gras – I’ve been going since 1998 with the exception of 2 years – and lots of travel.
 And who am I to say that you are anything like me?
 (Broke and always looking for a clean bathroom.)
 Mardi Gras can be really complicated or really simple, depending on what kind of activities you are involved in.
 But for the average attendee who is there to see the sights, this is for you.

 Think about most of your vacations, and what you packed.
 You probably took too much stuff “just in case”, right?
 This would be a good time to practice packing light.
 Especially if you will only be away for @4-5 days, you are flying and don’t want to pay extra to check tons of baggage AND you are sharing a hotel room with 3-8 people!
 (Maybe you aren’t trying to pack people in like sardines but many years we’ve made this choice for budget reasons so I don’t judge if you lie to your hotels.)
 Mardi Gras is really fun and it’s also pretty low maintenance – unless you have an elaborate costume for Tuesday or need to bring formal wear for a Krewe ball.
-Don’t think you need to thrill us with a whole new outfit every day.
+Don’t think you need to thrill us with a whole new shiny outfit every day.
 You will be using the hotel room to shower and sleep, and the rest of your time you will be walking around New Orleans.
 WALKING!
 You only need ONE pair of shoes, and they better be comfortable!
 They are also going to get gross: covered in BUB (Beer/Urine/Barf).
 You think they won’t but wait until you trip into a full gutter on Bourbon Street.
-Some people bring old sneakers that are on their last legs and can be thrown away at the end of the trip, or Crocs that are easy to rinse off.
-That’s right, don’t be too proud to wear the Crocs.
+Some people bring old sneakers that are on their last legs and can be thrown away at the end of the trip.
+Put some cushy insoles in those babies and you are set.

 February in the South doesn’t mean it will be warm!
 Bring a jacket or sweatshirt and a pair of pantyhose or silk long underwear to wear under your pants in case you need an extra layer of warmth.
 Layers are your friends!
 It’s up to you if you want to carry a small bag, or if all your necessities fit into your pockets, but a long sleeved shirt/jacket tied around your waist will be helpful when it gets cooler (and breezy) at night.
 Jeans are good – they will soak up any BUB that might get spilled on you.
 My suggestions for clothes (and everything should be able to take a beating – not your most prized items):